-"Grievance" is an expression of a member's dissatisfaction about any matter other than an "action."
+"Grievance" is an expression of a member's dissatisfaction about any matter other than an "adverse benefit determination."
+If a member is dissatisfied with the MCO's grievance decision, he or she can request DHS Review of the decision.

-When a member expresses dissatisfaction about any matter other than an action, the member is expressing a grievance.
+When a member expresses dissatisfaction about any matter other than an adverse benefit determination, the member is expressing a grievance.
 As indicated under section F, the IDT staff will first attempt to resolve this grievance informally unless the member objects.
 If the IDT staff is unable to resolve the issue to the member's satisfaction (or if the member objects) then IDT staff will refer the member to the Member Rights Specialist.
 The Member Rights Specialist will then assist the member in filing a formal grievance while simultaneously attempting to resolve the issue informally unless the member objects.